manili/VSDBabySoC/README.md

 ### RVMYTH setting up the environment

 We are using `OPENLANE_PATH` environment variable to reference the OpenLANE installed directory.
-As an example imagine we have installed the OpenLANE in the following directory `~/OpenLane`, so the value of the `OPENLANE_PATH` variable would be `~/OpenLane`.
-So do the following to setup the environment for the RVMYTH layout implementation:
+As an example imagine we have installed the OpenLANE in the `~/OpenLane` directory, so the value of the `OPENLANE_PATH` variable would be `~/OpenLane`.
+This value should be changed in the [Makefile](Makefile) before any progress.

+### RVMYTH flow configuration

   ```
   $make rvmyth_layout
   ```

-### RVMYTH flow configuration

 ### RVMYTH flow running